 What is Quality Function Deployment (QFD)?

 Every organization has customers.
 Some have only internal customers, some have only external customers, and some have both.
-When you are working to determine what you need to accomplish to satisfy or even delight your customers, an essential tool is quality function deployment or QFD.
+When you are working to determine what you need to accomplish to satisfy or even delight your customers, quality function deployment is an essential tool.

 First developed in Japan in the late 1960s as a form of cause-and-effect analysis, QFD was brought to the United States in the early 1980s.
 It gained its early popularity as a result of numerous successes in the automotive industry.